 One highly-publicized cross-border litigation case was that between Christian Louboutin, a shoe designer, and Yves Saint-Laurent, a fashion designer in 2011.

 Louboutin sued Saint-Laurent for making footwear that had a red sole, a distinctive feature of Louboutin shoes for which they hold a patent for.
-Both companies are French but the case was tried in American opening them up to several complexities.
+Both companies are French but the case was tried in America opening them up to several complexities.

 Obstacles to Discovery in Cross-Border Litigation